 As they have those steps to be Geisha, they change their makeup, hairstyles, and kimono as well at each stage.
 We will take a look at these aspects later on makeup, hairstyles, and kimono.

 The stages prior to becoming a Maiko, it’s called Shikomi.
-From around fifteen years old, girls begin to live with seniors to learn how to dance, behave, wear a kimono and they can be Maiko about a year later.
+For around fifteen years old, girls begin to live with seniors to learn how to dance, behave, wear a kimono and they can be Maiko about a year later.

 Now Maiko spends her coming five years to learn and practice dancing, playing shamisen, singing.
 They learn the art of communication in banquet rooms with tatami flooring.

 They are not allowed to do chores which involve using water, clean, or laundry in order to keep their hands clean and beautiful.

 The last step to be a Geisha (Geiko in Kyoto), they have a ritual of “Eri-kae”.
-It literally means changing a collar, from a vivid red collar to a white one is proof that they become Geisha.
+It literally means changing a collar, from a vivid red collar to a white one is proof that they become a Geisha.

 As Japanese society is structured on the arts of gracious etiquette, a maiko has to acquire the skills to navigate the complex social web of the Hanamachi (flower towns where Geisha live) to build the support network she needs to survive as a geisha.